KazuAlex/openpollslack/README.md

 This repository is hosted on [GitLab](https://gitlab.com/KazuAlex/openpollslack).
 [Github repository](https://github.com/KazuAlex/openpollslack) is only a mirror.
 But feel free to open new issues on both.

+## Important update

+If you have an error when submitting poll, please use the "Add to slack" button [on site](https://openpoll.slack.alcor.space/) to re-authorize the bot on your workspace

 ## License

 The code is under GNU GPL license.
 So, you are free to modify the code and redistribute it under same license.